Ana119/Smart-Home-Optimal-Indoor-Environment-Control-System/README.md

 enabled smart-home optimal indoor environment control system for energy and comfort optimization."
 Internet of Things 22 (2023): 100712.
 ```

----

-### 📄 Abstract

-The growing energy demand with diminishing energy resources calls for development of optimal indoor control system through accurate energy and occupant comfort modeling in a smart-home.
-While some major obstacles faced by smart-home IoT network are heterogeneity and disparate IP frameworks resulting in a connectivity and interoperability issues.
-In this paper we developed a new Open Connectivity Foundation (OCF) based prediction assisted optimal control framework for optimizing energy consumption and maximizing occupant comfort in smart-home.
-To the best of our knowledge, we are the first to design a scalable, secure, and inter-operable optimal control solution for smart-home IoT networks.

-**Keywords:** Energy management, Edge intelligence, Smart-home, Optimization problems, Inference mechanism, OCF connectivity

----

 ### 🔗 Links

 - **Publisher:** [Elsevier - Internet of Things](https://www.sciencedirect.com/science/article/pii/S2542660523000355)